KrishnanSG/Interact/README.md

 An easy to use real time file synchronization application built using Python.
 <img src="https://user-images.githubusercontent.com/43802499/68604424-71f7df00-04d0-11ea-9773-1d51344c8318.png" align="right"
-     title="File-Sync" width="220" height="250">
+     title="Interact" width="35%" height="20%">

 ## Getting Started

-These instructions will get you a copy of the project and ready for on your local machine.
+These instructions will get you a copy of the project and ready for use on your local machine.

 ### Prerequisites

+  #### Quick Access
+  - Click on the link to download the tool - [Interact.zip](https://github.com/KrishnanSG/Interact/files/3835348/Interact.zip)

+  - Extract the zip folder

+  #### Developer Style
   - Python 3.7

   - Clone this repository using the command: